Really-Simple-Plugins/complianz-terms-conditions/readme.txt

-=== Complianz Terms & Conditions ===
+=== Complianz - Terms & Conditions ===
 Contributors: RogierLankhorst
-Tags: Terms, Conditions, Woocommerce, Easy Digital Downloads, webshop Requires at least: 5.0
+Tags: Terms, Conditions, Terms of Use, Legal Document, Geschäftsbedingungen Requires at least: 5.0
 License: GPL2
 Requires PHP: 5.6
 Tested up to: 5.7
 Stable tag: 1.0.0

-Complianz Terms & Conditions.
+Complianz - Terms & Conditions

 == Description ==
-Complianz Terms & Conditions.
+Complianz - Terms & Conditions

 = Installation =
 * Go to “plugins” in your Wordpress Dashboard, and click “add new”
-* Click “upload”, and select the zip file you downloaded after the purchase.
 * Activate
 * Navigate to the wizard, and follow the instructions